-“Trains at Christmas” is an annual model railroad swap meet and train show sponsored by the Sioux Valley Model Engineers.
-The 2021 show will be held at north section of the EXPO building on the W. H. Lyon fairgrounds in Sioux Falls, SD, November 20 and 21 from 10 am to 5pm on the 20th and from 10 am to 4pm on the 21st.
-Admission is $5.00 for adults.
-There is no charge for children 12 and under when accompanied by an adult.
+“Trains at Christmas” is an annual model railroad swap meet and train show sponsored by the Sioux Valley Model Engineers Society.
+The show is held in the north section of the EXPO building located on the W. H. Lyon fairgrounds in Sioux Falls, SD.
+The dates for the 2024 show are November 23rd and 24th and the hours are from 10 am to 5 pm on Saturday and from 10 am to 4 pm on Sunday.
+Admission is $7.00 for adults and children 12 and under are free when accompanied by an adult.

 The event includes many functioning portable model train layouts from around the area and surrounding states.
 Other displays include small ‘Z’ scale through large ‘O’ scale trains.
 Included will be Lionel, American Flyer and LEGO layouts.

-There will also be a number of vendors offering train related items.
-Presentations on railroading will be offered by Rick Mills, who is the Director of the South Dakota State Railroad museum.
-An additional attraction will be a display of doll houses presented by the Minnehaha County Mini Makers club.
-During the two day meet the Sioux Valley Model Engineers will have their club’s permanent layout open at no charge.
-That layout includes multiple operating trains and a recently completed large HO scale circus.
+There are also several vendors offering train related items.
+Presentations on railroading are offered by Rick Mills, who is the Director of the South Dakota State Railroad museum.
+An additional attraction is a display of doll houses presented by the Minnehaha County Mini Makers club.
+During the two day meet the Sioux Valley Model Engineers also have their club’s permanent layout open at no charge.

 NOTE: If you are a model railroader who would like to display your work or if you are a vendor who would like to participate please contact us by email at [email protected] , by mail at SVMES, P.O.
 Box 1963, Sioux Falls, SD 57108, or by phone at 605-373-0222.